AhteshamulHaque/GEHackathon/README.md

   ```
     Request:
     {
       file: '@filename'       // @filename is the name of the file to be deidentified
     }

     Response:
     {
       key: 'random_key_value' // required to reidentify parts of the deidentified file (eg: date, name, etc)
+      file: 'file contents'    // deidentified file contents
     }
   ```